stistrup/rme-gain-kernel-patch/README.md

 ### Info

-Line input gain has a 9db range and is set with 0.5 db incraments, and therefore set on the device with a value between 0 and 18.
+Line input gain has a 9db range and is set with 0.5 db incraments (0-18 on the usb bus) Mic has 0-65 db range but has a quite [odd sequence of messages](https://github.com/stistrup/rme-gain-kernel-patch/blob/main/docs/usb%20gain%20messages.txt) which makes more sense in binary.

-The mic input gain however is a bit more odd.
-It has a range from 0 to 65 db, and you would think it is set with a value from... well 0 to 65.
-In decimal the sequencd makes no sence at all.
-In hex there is a pattern, and in binary it makes most sense.

 There is 2 bits that are "rotating" between 00000000 00100000 and 01000000.
 And after each rotation the 5 least significant bits are incramented by 1.